 6) Be the First to Ring in New Year in Sydney

-Sydney, Australia is considered by many as one of the top destinations for New Year’s Eve, and for good reason – plenty of them, actually.
+Sydney, Australia is considered by many as one of the best places for New Year’s, and for good reason – plenty of them, actually.

 Due to its location, it is the first major world city to greet the New Year, and the locals relish this status.